Swiss Franc Falls Against Majors () | aktiencheck.de

 dpa-AFX

-If the franc extends its downtrend, it is likely to find support around 1.01 against the greenback, 1.26 against the pound, 1.06 against the euro and 111.00 against the yen.
+If the franc extends its downtrend, it is likely to find support around 1.01 against the greenback, 1.08 against the euro, 1.27 against the pound and 110.00 against the yen.

 Copyright RTT News/dpa-AFX